ledyba/vscode-launch-buttons/README.md

 ### Run button

+1. If there is a task whose `label` contains 'run' in `task.json`, run button executes that task.
-If there is a task whose label contains 'run' in `task.json`, run button executes that task.
-If not, the button executes the selected configuretion in `launch.json` without debugger (You can select a configuretion in debug panel).
+2. If there is a task with `group.isDefault` in `task.json`, run button executes that task as a fallback.
+3. If all conditions are not met, the button executes the selected configuretion in `launch.json` without debugger (You can select a configuretion in debug panel).

 ### Debug button